-C-Logistics will operate on a cost-plus basis, meaning that all costs incurred will be reinvoiced with a fixed rate margin for external and internal costs mainly to Cdiscount.
+C-Logistics operates on a cost-plus basis, meaning that all costs incurred will be reinvoiced with a fixed rate margin for external and internal costs mainly to Cdiscount.

 Cdiscount has requested (i) the transfer of net operating losses ("NOLs") from Cdiscount Group to Cdiscount SA through the reverse merger and (ii) the transfer of NOL from Cdiscount SA to C-Logistics.
 These transfers were both subject to obtaining a ruling from the French tax authorities ("FTA") for both steps: the reverse merger and the allocation to C-Logistics.
 The acceptance process encompasses the review by the FTA of the methodology applied to allocate losses between its logistics activity and core activities as well as the review of the losses allocated to the logistics.
-Such rulings were requested in September 2018 and the first ruling was obtained in August 2019, the second ruling is still under review by the FTA and should be obtained in the coming months.
+Such rulings were requested in September 2018, the first ruling was obtained in August 2019 and the second ruling was obtained in July 2020.

-As per these rulings C-Discount requested the transfer of approximately €200 million of NOLs to C-Logistics.
+As per these rulings CDiscount requested the transfer of approximately €200 million of NOLs to C-Logistics.